oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 These identifiers are associated with previous versions of XACML and newer alternatives exist in XACML 4.0.
 They are planned to be deprecated at some unspecified point in the future.
 It is RECOMMENDED that these identifiers not be used in new policies and requests.

-The implementation MUST properly process those features associated with the identifiers marked with an "M".
+The implementation MUST properly process those features associated with the identifiers marked with an `M`.

 | Function | M/O |
 | :--- | :--- |